Walker30263/dumpygif/README.md

 (created with 60 lines of sussy bakas)

-Just a warning, the more lines of sussy bakas you want in your gif, the longer it's going to take to generate the gif.
+Just a warning, the more lines of sussy bakas you want in your gif, the longer it's going to take to generate the gif, and the more we recommend that you turn Color Collapse on.

 ### Gif speed
 Self-explanatory..